pendo-io/pendo-mobile-sdk/ios/pnddocs/swiftui.md

 # SwiftUI

 Currently SwiftUI support is provided as beta and is available via cocoapods and SPM.<br>
-The codeless solution is supported with IOS 15 above.
-Screen navigation tracking is available since IOS 13.
+The codeless solution is supported with iOS 15 above.
+Screen navigation tracking is available since iOS 13.

 ## Cocoapods
 Add Pendo pod with all rest of the pods: